omerav4/OS/ex3-new/mattanTests/README.md

 # osex3basicTest
-testerr for HUJI OS 2020 exercise 3
+tester for HUJI OS 2020 exercise 3
 ## Instructions:

 1. Clone this repository under the `mattanTests` directory by using the following command: